Thyroid function tests are blood tests to check whether your thyroid gland is working properly.

-- There are several different types of thyroid function tests which may be carried out.
-Interpreting all the different tests is complicated as there are various conditions which can change the level of these hormones.
+- There are several different thyroid function tests.
+Interpreting the tests is complicated as there are various conditions that can change the level of thyroid hormones.

-- To perform a thyroid function test, a blood sample is drawn from a vein in the arm, and collected in a tube.
+- To perform a thyroid function test, a blood sample is drawn from a vein in your arm and collected in a tube.
 This tube is sent to the laboratory for analysis.

 What is a thyroid function blood test?

-- The commonly ordered thyroid function blood test measures the level of thyroid stimulating hormone (TSH), triiodothyronine (T3) and thyroxine (T4).
+The most common thyroid function blood test measures the levels of thyroid-stimulating hormone (TSH), triiodothyronine (T3) and thyroxine (T4).

 When is a thyroid function test done?

-- A thyroid function test is requested in a variety of situations, for example:
+A thyroid function test is requested in a variety of situations, including if you:

-- If you are suspected of having problems with your thyroid gland such as if you have signs or symptoms of an underactive thyroid gland (hypothyroidism) or an overactive thyroid gland (hyperthyroidism).
+- have signs or symptoms of an underactive thyroid gland (hypothyroidism) or an overactive thyroid gland (hyperthyroidism)

-- If you are suspected of having problems with your pituitary gland.
+- have signs of problems with your pituitary gland

-- If you are taking medicines that can affect your thyroid function such as amiodarone and lithium.
+- are taking medicines that can affect your thyroid function, such as amiodarone and lithium

-- To monitor your response if you are taking thyroid medication such as thyroxine.
+It is also used to monitor your response if you are taking thyroid medication, such as thyroxine.

 - If you are taking thyroid medicines, tell your doctor when you took your last dose.
-Your doctor may request that you to stop taking thyroid medicines temporarily before having this test.
+Your doctor may ask that you stop taking thyroid medicines temporarily before having this test.

 Your doctor will discuss the results of your thyroid function test with you.

-- In rare situations, a high TSH result can indicate a problem with the pituitary gland, such as a tumour.
+- can indicate in rare cases a problem with your pituitary gland, such as a tumour.

-- Can indicate an overactive thyroid gland (hyperthyroidism) or damage to the pituitary gland that prevents it from producing TSH.
+- can indicate an overactive thyroid gland (hyperthyroidism) or damage to your pituitary gland that prevents it from producing TSH

-- Can also occur in people with an underactive thyroid gland who are receiving too much thyroid hormone medication.
+- can also occur if you have an underactive thyroid gland and are receiving too much thyroid hormone medication.

 The following is further reading that gives you more information on thyroid function tests.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.